 Those camps, for the most part, are cities again today, scattered across America at ten to fourteen mile interval, a day's walk for most, including DeSoto's army.
 The trails they followed between campsites are still roads today.
 Land features can be easily validated on Google Earth... but only if you start each day's journey at the right place!
 Enjoy the wealth of new information here.

-ALL TRAILS, MAPS AND IMAGES Text & Maps Only Fast Facts
+THE COMPLETE REPORT Text & Maps Only Fast Facts

 Conquest FOR KIDS GRADES: 1-4 5-8 SOTO BIOGRAPHY ENDORSEMENTS LINKS OLD THEORY